 - Baby wants to be held more often

-6 Week Sleep Regression & Growth Spurt
+Double Whammy: 6 Week Sleep Regression & Growth Spurt at the Same Time

-Additional Tips to Help You Survive the 6 Week Growth Spurt & Sleep Regression:
+Tips to Help You Survive the 6 Week Growth Spurt & Sleep Regression:

 - Know a sleep regression and growth spurt are temporary and will not last forever.
 You may have to adjust your schedule a little, but things will normalize soon.
+The best thing you can do is be consistent and don’t start changing your routine.

 - Additional feeding are temporary; if breastfeeding too often becomes painful, look to other feeding solutions like using a bottle and asking your partner for help.